 Many supplement companies do not offer such guarantees, as they may go out of business if too many customers return the product.
-However, we believe TestoPrime are in a position to do this due to a very low return rate; thanks to its effective ingredient profile.
+However, we understand TestoPrime is in a position to do this due to its very low return rate and its effective ingredient profile.

 Will TestoPrime Be Right For You?

 If you already have high testosterone levels, you may not notice a huge difference on TestoPrime.
-Equally, if you’re expecting huge muscle gains you may be left disappointed.
+Equally, if you are expecting huge muscle gains, you may be disappointed.

 TRT, or testosterone replacement therapy, is prescribed to men with low testosterone levels (16).